 THE DELEGATES to the Harvard-Radcliffe Constitutional Convention should be commended for their acute sense of the lack of any organized student voice, influence, or power in how Harvard is run.
 Our recent experiences with the Core Curriculum, in which the opposition of 65 per cent of the student body was ignored, and with Harvard's contribution to apartheid, in which the united petition of over 3000 students was ignored, expose the costs of having no leverage over the University.

 The major problem with the proposed Constitution is that it provides for no such leverage.
-At best, the proposed Assembly would function as a student adviser to the Harvard administration, but it is hardly clear that the convention proposal would even do that effectively.
+At best, the student assembly would function as a student adviser to the Harvard administration, but it is hardly clear that the convention's brainchild would even do that efficiently.

 The Constitution's lack of effectiveness is obvious on two levels.
-First, as far as University-wide policy is concerned, the Assembly would be a very loosely-organized debating society, and any consensus it reached would have about as much effect on Harvard as that of a debating society.
-That is, it will create more resolutions and petitions which Harvard will ignore.
+First, as far as University-wide policy is concerned, the proposed Student Assembly would be a very loosely-organized forum and any consensus it reaches would have about as much effect on Harvard as that of a debating society.
+That is, it will simply create more resolutions and pretitions that Harvard will ignore.

-The six months of student activism that went into the proposed Constitution is already being dissipated by the conflict over the Constitution's minority representation clause, which many people have called "inherently anti-democratic."
+The six months of student activism that went into the Constitution is already being dissipated by the conflict over its minority representation clause, which many people have all "inherently antidemocratic."
 But that is not the real issue here.
-That clause should not be the determining factor in anyone's vote this week.
+That clause should not be the determining factor in anyone's vote.